Enginerd-2019/pinspect/README.md

 # pinspect - Linux Process Inspector

-The pininspect program is a command-line tool for inspecting Linux process internals by directly parsing the `/proc` filesystem.
+`pinspect` is a command-line tool for inspecting Linux process internals by directly parsing the `/proc` filesystem.

 ## Overview